 Adhesive fashion tape is a great way to quickly keep your bra from moving (especially if you’re short on time or want to use the same bra with multiple outfits).
 Fashion tape is essentially super strong double sided tape and has been used on red carpets for years.

-To use fashion tape effectively, you’ll want to start with clean, dry skin.
+To use your fashion tape effectively, you’ll want to start with clean, dry skin.
 Put on your strapless bra and adjust it into place, then put a piece of tape under both cups and tape the bra directly to your skin.

 The tape isn’t meant to lift anything up or support the girls like Kim Kardashian’s boob tape trick, but simply it’s to keep everything in the same place that it was at the beginning of your day.

 If you only have a couple of articles of clothing that necessitate a strapless bra, consider sewing bra cups into your clothes directly, rather than only using fashion tape.
 The bra definitely won’t move around using this method!

 Just be sure to use a cheaper bra you don’t mind dedicating to one outfit!
-If you’re super crafty, you can even find tutorials for making whole dresses with a built-in bras.
+If you’re super crafty, you can even find tutorials for making whole dresses with built-in bras.

-Taping and sewing may be easier for women with smaller chests since less support is needed, but might be a bit less effective for D cups and above.
-Luckily, there are options for support and comfort so larger breasts can fully enjoy the cute styles of summer as well!
+Taping and sewing may be easier for women with smaller chests since less support is needed, but might be a bit less effective for women who wear great push up bras for D, DD, and larger.

 Look for bras that come down lower on your torso.
 You may even consider trying on a corset-style bra.
 Again, you want to ensure the bra fits snug while still providing enough space to move and breathe.

 Fit and flare style dresses are increasing in popularity and are super comfortable.
 Empire waists are also great at providing a tighter top and a flowy bottom, and they flatter almost every figure (plus, if you are shorter and want to appear taller, this type of style is great!).

 When going strapless, it also helps to choose lightweight clothing so your top doesn’t put too much pressure on your bra.
 A strapless bra is already working hard to support you; it isn’t fair to ask it to hold up your clothing, too!